 Education and research in Immunology has a 60-year history at the University of Pennsylvania.
-The program began when a group of faculty doing research in Immunology established the Immunology Graduate Group (IGG) in 1971 to develop a formal program of Ph.D. studies.
+The program began when a group of faculty doing research in Immunology established the Immunology Graduate Group (IGG) in 1971 to develop a formal program of doctoral study.

 The faculty persuaded the University to recognize the medical significance of immunological phenomena, and thus support was granted for this new program.
-The faculty of the IGG are drawn from eight different units of the University of Pennsylvania: College of Arts and Sciences; Medical School; Hospital of the University of Pennsylvania; Children’s Hospital of Philadelphia; Dental School; Veterinary School; The Wistar Institute; and Institute for Cancer Research.
+The faculty of the IGG are drawn from eight different units of the University of Pennsylvania: the School of of Arts and Sciences; the School of Medicine; the Hospital of the University of Pennsylvania; The Children’s Hospital of Philadelphia; the School of Dental Medicine; the School of Veterinary Medicine; The Wistar Institute; and the Abramson Family Cancer Research Institute.

 Graduate education in the School of Medicine was reorganized in 1985, and since then the IGG has been administrated by the Office of Biomedical Graduate Studies (BGS).
 The BGS office provides the IGG and other graduate programs at the medical school with record keeping capabilities, course quality control, University oversight, and some financial resources.